-We enter into arrangements with multiple performance obligations that arise during the sale of a system that includes an installation component, a service and support component and a software maintenance component.
-We allocate the transaction price of each element based on relative selling prices.
+We enter into arrangements with multiple performance obligations that arise during the sale of a system that could include hardware, software, installation, services and support and extended maintenance components.
+We allocate the transaction price of each element based on the relative selling prices.
 Relative selling price is based on the selling price of the standalone system.
 For the installation and service and support performance obligations, we use the value of the discount given to distributors who perform these components.
 For software maintenance performance obligations, we use what we charge for annual software maintenance renewals after the initial year the system is sold.
-Revenue is recognized on the system sale based on shipping terms, installation revenue is recognized after the installation is performed, and hardware service and support and software maintenance revenue is recognized ratably over the term of the agreement, typically one year.
-Deferred revenue of \$1.8 million at December 31, 2022 includes service, support and maintenance contracts and represents the undelivered performance obligation of agreements that are typically for one year or less.
+Revenue is recognized on the system based on shipping terms, software based on delivery, installation and services based on completion of work and software maintenance and extended warranty support ratably over the term of the agreement, typically one year.
+Total deferred revenue which represents undelivered performance obligations for installation, service, support and extended maintenance contracts was \$1.6 million and \$1.8 million and the portion expected to be recognized within one year was \$1.4 million and \$1.6 million for December 31, 2023 and 2022, respectively.